menome/dataRefinery/README.md

 Connections are a list of other nodes with conformed dimensions that we should merge on.
 Each of these mirrors the top-level structure, but can not possess its own connections object.

+Also, properties specified on connected nodes (not relationships) connections will only be inserted into the graph if the target node does not already exist.

 ### Configuration

 Configuration is managed via [Mozilla Convict.](https://github.com/mozilla/node-convict).
 The Schema for config is part of our [bot framework.](https://github.com/menome/botframework/blob/master/src/config.js)